sxyu/Hexane/README.md

 - Type into the calculator textbox to evaluate any expression
 - The result is displayed at the top both as a *full number* and in *scientific notation*
 - On mobile devices and other devices with touch screens, you may want to use the keypad below to enter expressions.
 - Most of the data in the calculator is stored in your browser.
-When you refresh the page the content in the textbox remains and variables and history persist.
+When you refresh the page the content in the textbox remains and variables and saved results persist.
 Note that if you clear your cookies/site data, this data may be deleted as well.

 ### Typing Math